eproxus/meck/README.md

 rebar compile
 ```

-Make sure meck works on your platform (requires the `eunit`
+To make sure meck works on your platform, run the tests:
-application, which is included by default in Erlang):

 ```sh
 rebar eunit
 ```

-Two things might seem alarming when running the tests: 1.
-Warnings
+Two things might seem alarming when running the tests:

-emitted by cover and 2. an exception printed by SASL.
-Both are
+  1. Warnings emitted by cover
+  2. En exception printed by SASL

-expected due to the way Erlang currently prints errors.
-The important line you
+Both are expected due to the way Erlang currently prints errors.
+The
-should look for is `All XX tests passed`, if that appears all is
+important line you should look for is `All XX tests passed`, if that
-correct.
+appears all is correct.

 Install
 -------